Peanut butter fat bombs or no bake chocolate peanut butter fat bombs, call them as you want those are easy keto sweet snacks with only 1.4g net carbs.

 I hope you enjoy this new recipe.
 I absolutely adore those peanut butter fat bombs and I would love to see yours on Instagram.
 Tag me if you give them a go.

-In a small microwave safe glass bowl (or pyrex glass measuring jug - using this option makes the filling of the silicon mold easier in the next step), add all the liquid ingredients: peanut butter, coconut oil, cocoa butter (or butter) .
+In a small microwave safe glass bowl add all the ingredients: peanut butter, coconut oil, butter (or melted cocoa butter) .

 You should obtain a consistent batter very runny almost like water.
 Stir in the powdered sugar free sweetener and vanilla creme flavored stevia drops. if used.
 The batter will thicken slightly but still be very runny and that is what you want.
 Taste and adjust sweetness with more stevia drops at this point if needed.

-Place each chocolate silicon mold on a plate (this makes it easier to carry them to the freezer when filled).
-Fill each holes of the silicon mold with the peanut butter mixture up to the top.
+Place each chocolate silicone mold on a plate (this makes it easier to carry them to the freezer when filled).
+Fill each holes of the silicone mold with the peanut butter mixture up to the top.

-Place your plate with the filled silicon mold in the freezer for 20 minutes or until the chocolate are firm up.
+Place your plate with the filled silicone mold in the freezer for 20 minutes or until the chocolate are firm up.